My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Oregon!
 Did you not know this was a single-elimination playoff bracket?
 Embarrassing!

 Boise State!
-You're like the Cinderella team who never makes it to the Ball.
+You're like the Cinderella team that never makes it to the Ball.

 That they rescheduled the game was both respectful and prudent.
 We're going back to Bourbon Street, the Sugar Bowl will go on, and you're dead, Asshole.
-Didn't you learn from 9-11.
-Attacking us only pisses us off; it doesn't change a thing.
+Didn't you learn from 9-11?
+Attacking us doesn't terify us, it only pisses us off; it doesn't change a thing.

 Georgia!
 Please beat Notre Dame.
-I think you are the best hope for the SEC.
+You are the best hope for the SEC.